tejbans/tejbans.github.io/_posts/2016-10-16-Object-Architecture.md

 Now that we have properties, methods, and ways to read or set/change the properties through setter and getter methods, you may be wondering, how do we create the car/objects in the first place?

-The obvious answer is, using a car factory or as it is referred to in object orientation, a **constructor** .
+The obvious answer is, using a car factory or as referred to in object orientation, a **constructor** .
 A constructor is a special method which creates an object.
 After you’ve created an object, you have an instance of it.
 This process is called **instantiation**.

 Example